Tungsten: exhaust gas turbocharger, transmission, cobs, tools

 Violation of workers’ rights

 Threats to indigenous peoples and communities

 Negative environmental impacts

 Measures taken by the BMW Group.

-Comprehensive regular risk assessment carried out for 3TG supply chains; highest risks identified for material originating from the DR Congo.
+Comprehensive regular ESG risk assessment carried out for 3TG supply chains; highest risks identified for material originating from the DR Congo, covered countries and CAHRA

-Create transparency from the mine to the smelting plant.
-A systematic supplier survey on the status of conflict minerals conducted through a questionnaire process and an audit of suppliers using the Conflict Minerals Reporting Templates (CMRTs) of the Responsible Minerals Initiative (RMI) form the basis for this.
-This allows certified smelting plants to be identified that are not supplied by “conflict mines”.
+Create transparency in the supply chain by systematically querying suppliers on the status of conflict minerals via a questionnaire process and reviewing supply chains using the Conflict Minerals Reporting Template (CMRTs) from the Responsible Minerals Initiative (RMI): Identification of certified smelters that are not supplied by “conflict-affected” mines

 Increase the percentage of secondary raw material.
-By using a closed-loop material cycle, the BMW Group has reduced the amount of primary raw material required for tools by 80% since 2021.
-The remaining primary raw material comes from a certified conflict-free smelting plant.
-We collect old drill and screw bits for recycling at our plants in Germany and Austria, then use the secondary raw material obtained from this to make new tools.
-In addition to reducing consumption of primary raw materials, this also reduces CO2 emissions by up to 60%.
+By using a closed-loop material cycle, the BMW Group has reduced the amount of primary raw material required for tools by 80 percent since 2021.
+The remaining primary raw material comes from a certified smelting plant.
+We collect old drill and screw bits for recycling at our plants in Germany, then use the secondary raw material obtained from this to make new tools.
+In addition to reducing consumption of primary raw materials, this also reduces CO2 emissions by up to 60 percent